molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### Data saving

 In contrast to Chrome, Brave does not have a data saving feature.
 Channeling all your web traffic through proxies would thwart the goal of protecting your privacy.
-Also I suppose Google’s proxy servers are not available for Chromium-based browsers.
+Also I suppose Google’s proxy servers are not available for free for Chromium-based browsers.
+This is an exclusive Chrome feature.

 ### Privacy features